alexm0802/mathofdemproject/README.md

 # Math of Democracy Project

+####Next Steps

+* Alex is working on making a program which finds out which counties border
+* Anna is beginning to think about an algorithm for creating districts

 ####Internet Stuff

 * Maybe just use the Georgia data from the 2016 Presidential Election (but some counties are so fucking big!!!)